nicolew0410/FPDraft/VR.md

 ---

-**Virtual reality** is the creation of a virtual environment presented to our senses in such a way that we experience it as if we were really there.
-It uses a host of technologies to achieve this goal for perception and cognition.
-It has both entertainment and serious uses.
-The technology is becoming cheaper and more widespread.
-We can expect to see many more innovative uses for the technology in the future and perhaps a fundamental way in which we communicate and work thanks to the possibilities of virtual reality.
+**Virtual reality** is the perception of a virtual scenario that uses our 5 senses to think it truly is, reality.
+Using several programs, the technology is used in entertainment or serious purposes to surpass this goal in awareness.
+As VR becomes more affordable and vast, society can expect the many uses across several fields with even the possibility of a fundamental way in which we communicate and work.

 ---